Savag353aba55/vscode-docs/docs/editor/vscode-web.md

 In some cases, you will want to access a different environment that has the ability to run code.
 You can switch to working on a repository in a development environment that has support for a local file system and full language and development tooling.

 The GitHub Repositories extension makes it easy for you to clone the repository locally, reopen it on the desktop, or create a GitHub codespace for the current repository (if you have the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension installed and access to create GitHub codespaces).
-To do this, use the **Continue Working On...** command available from the Command Palette (`kbstyle(F1)`) or click on the Remote indicator in the Status bar.
+To do this, use the Continue Working On...command available from the Command Palette (`kbstyle(F1)`) or click on the Remote indicator in the Status bar.

-## Use your own compute power with the VS Code Server
+ Use your own compute power with the VS Code Server

 You may develop against another machine in VS Code for the Web using the VS Code Server.